 Remove the AC cable from the accessory pack and connect it from the amplifier to a standard wall outlet.
-Make sure that the both the Gain and Master Volume controls are set to the minimum position.
-Locate the power switch on the right side of the front panel and turn the amplifier on.
-The power switch should then illuminate in red.
+Make sure that the "Gain" and "Master Volume" controls are set to the minimum position (fully counter-clockwise).
+Locate the power switch on the right side of the front of the unit and turn the amplifier on.
 Upon powering up, don't be surprised if you hear a small pop.
-This is absolutely normal.
+This is absolutely normal and will not cause damage to your speaker system.

 (Eliminating this "power on transient" would require a component called a relay.
-SWR chose not to incorporate this type of component due to the fact that relays degrade signal quality and often fail, causing the unit to have no output and requiring a trip to a local service center.)
+SWR chose not to incorporate this type of component due to the fact that relays degrade signal quality and often fail, causing the unit to have no output and requiring a trip to a local service center.
+If you wish not to hear the pop upon power up, locate the "Speaker On/Off" switch on the rear panel and set it to "Off" before you turn the unit on.
+Be sure to remember to set the switch back to "On" afterwards, or you may find yourself wondering why you don't hear anything.)